Home » Guide to the Must-See Neighbourhoods in Miami: Where to Visit in Miami

 Miami is one of the best destinations in the world for year-round sunshine and warmth.
-But it’s also a vibrant, cosmopolitan city with so much to offer, and far more than just the party scene on South Beach.
+But it’s also a vibrant, cosmopolitan city with so much to offer.
+And far more so than just the party scene on South Beach.
 From the art in Wynwood to the tropical oasis of Coconut Grove, there are so many varied districts to visit in Miami.
 So this detailed guide will run through each of the areas, and help you decide which of the best neighbourhoods in Miami to visit.

 The Best Neighbourhoods in Miami